ay-lab/dcHiC/README.md

 # dcHiC: Differential Compartment Analysis of Hi-C Datasets [![License: MIT](https://img.shields.io/badge/License-MIT-green.svg)](https://opensource.org/licenses/MIT)

 dcHiC is a tool for differential compartment analysis of Hi-C datasets.
-This latest version marks a substantial update from our first release, and remains the only tool to perform Hi-C compartment analyses between multiple datasets.
+This latest version marks a substantial update from our first release (under the branch "dcHiC-v1"), and remains the only tool to perform Hi-C compartment analyses between multiple datasets.
 Like in the first release, the latest version provides:

 - Comprehensive identification of significant compartment changes between any number of cell lines (with replicates)
 - Beautiful standalone HTML files for visualization of results